Navigating the Professional Identity Shift

 You spent years building your career, and now you’re preparing to re-enter that world as a completely different person.

-Are you feeling panicked and overwhelmed weeks before your leave ends?
-Are you worried if you can still perform at your previous level while carrying the mental load of motherhood?
-Becoming a mother is not just adding a new member to your family, but an identity shift that fundamentally shifts how you show up in your career, in your relationships, and in the world.
+Becoming a mother is not just adding a new member to your family, but another version of the identity earthquake that changes how you show up in your career, in your relationships, and in the world.
 In this global economic market and the high-pressure demands of Silicon Valley, the friction can feel overwhelming.
-You are navigating a major life transition that requires a new set of tools and expectations.
-I’m here to help you bridge the gap between who you were and who you are now.
+You are already navigating a major life transition of matrescence, and now you have to integrate that transition into your professional identity.
+It’s more than just about the logistics, but also finding your way through new identities and being grounded in both worlds.

 -

 The return to work is rarely just about a change in schedule and routine.
-It is one of the pivotal moments of the identity shifts of becoming a mother.
-For many high-achieving mothers in Silicon Valley, the transition to being a career woman to a working mother can trigger a sense of fragmentation.
-You can feel pulled in so many directions and unsure of how to balance showing up at work and showing up at home for your baby.
+It is one of the pivotal moments of the identity shifts of becoming a mother and reintegrating that identity with the professional you.
+For many high-achieving mothers in Silicon Valley, the transition from being a career woman to a working mother can trigger a sense of fragmentation.
+We use psychodynamic therapy to explore your relationship with work, achievement, and identity.
 We work together to move past the wall of shame and guilt and focus on what you want to prioritize and take care of your nervous system to stay present in both identities.

 If you find that the transition is feeling particularly heavy due to a difficult entry into motherhood, we can also integrate birth trauma recovery into our sessions to help settle your nervous system before you head back to the office.